frontenddogma/web-development-glossary/manuscript/p.md

 : @@

 Product Backlog
-: In → Scrum, a prioritized list of work needed to be done to create and maintain a product.
-The Product Backlog is managed by a → Product Owner.
+: In Scrum, a prioritized list of work needed to be done to create and maintain a product.
+The Product Backlog is managed by a Product Owner.

+Product Backlog Item
+: @@

 Product Owner
-: A → Scrum role that is responsible for maximizing the value of a product as well as for managing requirements and expectations for respective product.
+: A Scrum role that is responsible for maximizing the value of a product as well as for managing requirements and expectations for respective product.

 Progressive Enhancement
 : @@